 I probably don’t need to tell you who the Yankees are, but I will.
 Even if you’re not a fan personally, you can’t call the Yankees anything but an iconic baseball team.
 They’ve been around since 1903, won a record 27 World Series Championships and have been lead by famed players like Babe Ruth, Lou Gehrig and Mickey Mantle.

-The New York Yankees play at Yankee Stadium in the Bronx borough of New York.
+The New York Yankees play at Yankee Stadium in the Bronx borough of New York City.
 The original Yankee Stadium, often lovingly referred to as The House That Ruth Built, was replaced by the new Yankee Stadium in 2009.
 The new stadium was designed to honor the legacy of Yankee Stadium, while also providing much needed modern stadium comforts.
-While the stadium isn’t particularly beloved, even by Yankees fans, most would argue that it achieved that.
+While the stadium isn’t particularly beloved, even by Yankees fans, most would argue that it achieved its goal.

 Yankee Stadium is huge.
 The stadium holds 54,000+ fans, making it the 3rd largest stadium in the MLB.
 As regulars at Wrigley Field, which seats about 12,000 fewer fans in a much more intimate setting, the size of Yankee Stadium hit hard.
 From the view of the game in the upper levels to the ridiculous lines for concessions, we really noticed the size difference.